MichaelLarocca/blog-michael-jude-larocca/posts/2023/01-23/how-to-become-a-web-developer-in-2023.md

 APIs allow you to perform queries or computations on the back end and then send the results to the front end.

 Jesse explains requesting data from a database as a simple example.
-The API on the server will perform that action and then send the data to the front end, allowing a layer of security for applications *(the front end would expose database login credentials, whereas the back end conceals it)*.
+The API on the server will perform that action and then send the data to the front end, allowing a layer of security for applications *(the front end would expose database login credentials, whereas the back end conceals them)*.

 **Jesse provides us with the following API resources:**
 * [APIs in 100](https://youtu.be/-MTSQjw5DrM)